amdshehab/cv/README.md

 *Faculty Administrator*

--	Responsible for all student/course related issues throughout the entire Engineering faculty.
+-	Responsible for all student/course related issues throughout the Engineering faculty.

 ## <a name="contact"> Contact  </a>
 You can get hold of me on [LinkedIn](https://www.linkedin.com/in/ahmedshehab3/) or via email: shehab.ahmed.uk@gmail.com